fpdf-easytable/simple_unit_test/README.md

 *Description*

     set the methods that will be overwrite at runtime.
-This can be useful if you need to mute an expensive method of a class or fake the return of an methos or if you want to try a new definition of a method without changing the original one.
+This can be useful if you need to mute an expensive method of a class or fake the return of a method or if you want to try a new definition of a method without changing the original one.

 *Parameters*